Citation, DOI, disclosures and article data

-Medulloblastoma, WNT-activated are the least common medulloblastoma subgroup and have by far the best prognosis.
+Medulloblastoma, WNT-activated is the least common type of medulloblastoma and has by far the best prognosis, with the vast majority achieving cure with appropriate therapy.
 They are usually seen in children and, to a lesser degree, adults.
 They typically arise from the region surrounding the foramen of Luschka and middle cerebellar peduncle.

-WNT tumors account for only 11% of all medulloblastomas, and have, unlike group 3 and 4 tumors, no particular predilection for males, with ~1:1 male to female ratio 1,2.
+WNT tumors account for only 11% of all medulloblastomas, and have, unlike group 3 and 4 tumors, no particular predilection for males, with M:F of 1:2 5.

-WNT tumors arise from progenitor cells of the lower rhombic lip that migrate laterally along the anterior extramural migratory streams (AES) 15.
-This accounts for the location of these tumors 15:
+WNT-activated tumors arise from progenitor cells of the lower rhombic lip mossy fiber neuron lineage that migrate laterally along the anterior extramural migratory streams.
+This accounts for the location of these tumors 5,6:

-WNT tumors are almost invariably (97%) of classic histology, with the remainder being of large cell/anaplastic morphology 1,2.
-Interestingly even those with large cell/anaplastic histology have a good prognosis, which is not the case with other subgroups 2.
+WNT-activated tumors are almost invariably (97%) of classic histology, with the remainder being of anaplastic morphology 1,2,5.
+Interestingly even those with anaplastic histology have a good prognosis, which is not the case with other subgroups 2.

-Most WNT medulloblastomas are sporadic, most frequently the result of mutations of CTNNB1 which encodes for beta-catenin, although numerous other mutations have been described 2.
-In patients with Turcot syndrome the mutation is of the APC gene 2.
+Most WNT-activated medulloblastomas are sporadic, most frequently the result of mutations of CTNNB1, which encodes for beta-catenin, or monosomy 6, although numerous other mutations have been described 2,5.
+Rarely, these tumors are encountered in patients with Turcot syndrome, who have a mutation of the APC gene 2.

-Interestingly, and helpful in preoperative assessment, the WNT subgroup has a distinct predilection for the cerebellar peduncle, bulging into the cerebellopontine angle, which is not usually encountered in other molecular subgroups.
+Interestingly, and helpful in preoperative assessment, WNT-activated medulloblastomas have a distinct predilection for the cerebellar peduncle, bulging into the cerebellopontine angle, which is not usually encountered in other molecular subgroups.
 They tend to have prominent contrast enhancement 3.

 For more details on radiographic features please refer to the general article on medulloblastomas.